jbauers/doc-docs/README.md

 ````
 in the `doc-docs` root directory.

-Edit the scripts and config files ([`doc-docs.sh`](doc-docs.sh), [`config/*`](config/)) to suit
+Edit the scripts and config files ([`doc-docs.sh`](doc-docs.sh), [`config/`](config/)) to suit
 your needs.
 They are small, it should be simple to modify them to make your docs look like you want
 them to.

-# Requirements
+## Requirements

 - [Docker](https://docs.docker.com/install/)
 - [docker-compose](https://docs.docker.com/compose/install/), if you want basic search
 functionality and/or use modules

-## Structure

-For examples on how to structure your docs and use cases, see [structure](docs/structure.md).

 # Notes

-Building pandoc may take a while.
-Only the `gfm` part is needed, so this image could (should)
-probably be made a lot smaller (currently ~231MB).
-It outputs static HTML files, so worst case
-you can run this image and delete it afterwards.
-Except for the `static_files` folder, this leaves
-nothing else on your system (unless modules are enabled).
-Only the first build is slow.
+The goal is to keep it simple, so you can edit the source code in a few places to get a setup that
+works the way you want it to.
+It's basically all shell code and fully Docker based - some light
+config files are included, too.

+## Building pandoc

+See [building](docs/building.md) for more information.

+## Using modules

+See [modules](docs/modules.md) for more information.

+## Use cases

+See [structure](docs/structure.md) for more information.

+## Stylesheet

+The stylesheet is taken from [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css).
+Only `github-markdown.css` is used.

 # Motivation